Sleep Cycle Calculator

 About this calculator

-Sleep happens in ~90-minute cycles.
-Waking at the end of a cycle (after 4.5, 6, 7.5, or 9 hours) feels less groggy than waking mid-cycle.
-This calculator subtracts cycles back from your wake time, accounting for the time it takes to fall asleep (typically 10-20 minutes).
+Sleep happens in ~90-minute cycles (Carskadon & Dement, NREM/REM staging).
+Waking at the end of a cycle (after 4.5, 6, 7.5, or 9 hours of sleep) feels less groggy than waking mid-cycle.
+Mode 1 subtracts cycles back from your target wake time; mode 2 adds cycles forward from your bedtime.
+Both account for the time it takes to fall asleep (sleep latency, typically 10-20 minutes per the American Academy of Sleep Medicine).

 Frequently asked